5 Facts about Aujeszky's disease

 Aujeszky's disease (also known as Aujeszky's disease; pseudorabies; infectious bulbar paralysis; itch; mad itch) is caused by the Herpesvirus Suid Herpesvirus 1, SuHV-1 causes.

-Hungarian veterinarian Aladár Aujeszky first described SuHV-1 in 1902, and it was not until the 1930s that researchers recognized it as the causative agent of pseudowut and pigs as its natural host and vector.
+Hungarian veterinarian Aladár Aujeszky first described SuHV-1 in 1902, and it was not until the 1930s that researchers recognized it as the trigger of pseudowut and pigs as its natural host and vector.

 Aujeszky's disease is a worldwide animal disease.
 Suspicion of Aujeszky in domestic swine and other domestic animals is notifiable.